pro0o/raft-in-motion/README.md

 ## Intro...

 This simulation is purely based on the [Raft paper](https://raft.github.io/raft.pdf).
-I started off this project just testing & simulating the Raft consensus algorithm, and welll, visualization happened on the way :).
+I started this project to learn more about Raft simply by trying to simulate it from scratch, which led me to develop a simple visualizer based on my simulation.</br> I hope through this visualizer, you'll also get a zest of raft.

-Feel free to explore the Go-only simulation in the `raft-test` branch, its not well optimized though.
-Also incase, the simulation is not simulating, its because aws is expensive.
+Feel free to explore the Go-only simulation in the `raft-test` branch—though it's not well optimized. </br>
+Also incase, the simulation is not simulating or connection is slow; aws is expensive.

 ---